Skip to main content

 9 weeks

-Fellows prepare to analyze, make sense of, and communicate their findings to multiple audiences.
+Fellows analyze and communicate their findings to multiple audiences.
 Studio sessions prepare Fellows to confidently and effectively translate their work into next steps for their career.
 Spring culminates in a Fellow Symposium in late May.